Perdido Pass: Description

 Perdido Pass, extending between Florida Point and Alabama Point, is easily distinguished, from offshore, by the Alabama State Route 182 highway bridge in Orange Beach, Alabama, spanning the pass with two openings.
 The fixed span over Perdido Pass Channel has a clearance of 54 ft.
 The fixed span over Cotton Bayou Channel has a clearance of 41 ft.
 The dredged entrance channel leads from the Gulf through Perdido Pass to a fork at the highway bridge; thence into two channels, one leading north into Terry Cove and Johnson Cove and the other leading east into Bayou St. John.
 The entrance to the pass is protected by a jetty on the west and by a combination weir and jetty on the east; the top of the weir is submerged 6 in at mean low tide.
 Numerous sunken wrecks are in the approach to the pass.

+History

+The Perdid Pass was about 2 mi east of its present location until early in the 20th century.
+The barrier spit on the western (Alabama) side of the inlet, Point Ornocor, overlapped what is now Perdido Key, extending for several miles parallel to and on the north side of Perdido Key.
+As a result, the water passage from Perdido Pass to Perdido Bay was long, narrow and winding, passing between Perdido Key and Point Orconor, doubling the end of the point and then passing back between the point and the Florida shore on the north side.
+In early 1906, local residents dug a new inlet through Point Ornocor about 2 mi west of the old inlet.
+The new inlet was widened by the 1906 Mississippi hurricane.
+The old inlet then silted up and closed, with the result that the portion of Point Ornocor east of the new inlet was attached to Perdido Key and the Florida mainland.
+The original waterway from the old Perdido Pass to Perdido Bay became known as Old River.
+A passage later opened from the western end of Old River to the Bayou St. John near the new Perdido Pass, separating what is now Ono Island from Perdido Key.
+The spit ending on the west side of Perdido Pass is now known as Alabama Point.
+Alabama and Florida settled the location of the state line in 1953, placing it at the location of the old Perdido Pass.
+Perdido Pass has historically moved westward due to longshore drift.
+The westward flowing longshore current accretes sand on the up-current (eastern) side of the pass and erodes sand from the down-current (western) side.